stek29/tl-schema/l071/README.md

 Speaking of that, messages with mentions now should be marked as read explicitly using `channels.readMessageContents` in channels.
 Typically it's called when mention is showed to user, and `updateChannelReadMessagesContents` is issued.

-New `MessageFilters` were added: `inputMessagesFilterMyMentions` and `inputMessagesFilterMyMentionsUnread` to find messages where user was mentioned.
+New `MessageFilters` were added: `inputMessagesFilterMyMentions` to find messages where user was mentioned.

-`messages.getUnreadMentions` is more efficient.
-It can be used to let user cycle through unread mentions.
+`messages.getUnreadMentions` can be used to let user cycle through unread mentions.

 #### Saved Contacts
 You can now get number of contacts stored on server side (but not yet registered in Telegram) -- `contacts.contacts` has `saved_count`.